-The HORIZON PLUS Change project (Participatory Land Use Strategies for meeting climate, biodiversity and social goals in a Changing world) will address this issue: the project aims to create greater awareness of how decisions on how we use and manage land affect climate, people and the environment.
-Citizens and businesses, but also policymakers, are to be given recommendations for action on how land use can be made more sustainable and, above all, climate-resilient in a changing world.
+The HORIZON project PLUS Change (Planning Land Use Strategies for meeting climate, biodiversity and social goals in a Changing world) aims to raise awareness of how decisions about how we use and manage land affect the climate, people and the environment.
+Accompanied by a research process, different plans and strategies are being developed in 12 practice regions to make land use more sustainable and climate-resilient in a rapidly changing world.

-The project with a duration of 4 years started on 1.6.2023 under the leadership of the Czech research institute Czech Globe.
-23 partners from research and practice from the EU, Great Britain and Switzerland are involved in the project.
-The Three-Countries Park participates as a practice partner through the EMR.
+The four-year project was launched on 1 June 2023 under the leadership of the Czech research institute Czech Globe.
+23 partners from research and practice in the EU, the UK and Switzerland are involved in the project.
+The Three-Countries Park is participating as a practice partner via the EMR.

 Duration: 2023-2027